-While Covid-19 continues to impact on work practices, the PSRA has put in place appropriate responses to ensure the continued effective delivery of the PSRA's statutory remit and will monitor and review outputs in this regard.
+While the pandemic continues to impact on work practices, the PSRA has put in place appropriate responses to ensure the continued effective delivery of the PSRA's statutory remit and will monitor and review outputs in this regard.

-The Agreement will support the PSRA's Strategic Plan 2020 - 2023.
+The Agreement will support the PSRA's Strategic Plan 2020 - 2023 and its new Strategic Plan 2023 - 2026.